EXCLUSIVE 24/7 VALENCIA INTERVIEW

 Based in Valencia, Pedro Ponce Palomares is a professional chef and renowned author regarding Spanish cuisine.
 Visitors travel from all over the world to enjoy paella in the city of Valencia and the surrounding region.
-His book ‘El Libro de los Arroces, El Arroz en mi Memoria’ are rice recipes that Palomares that written down from his memory… regarding over 100 different rice recipes he has made.
+His book ‘El Libro de los Arroces, El Arroz en mi Memoria’ are rice recipes that Palomares has written down from his memory… regarding over 100 different rice recipes he has made.

 24/7 VALENCIA: Please tell us why you decided to write about rice recipes.
 What was your fascination with the subject?